KernelHaven/KconfigReaderExtractor/README.md

 source tree by calling `make allyesconfig prepare` on it.
 Be aware that this overrides any previously present `.config` file in the Linux source tree.

-## Build and Install
+## Depdencies
-### Testing
-The rests require a Linux system with installed `build-essential` package.
-On Ubuntu this package may be installed via:
+This extractor needs a C compiler and make to be installed on the system it is running on.
+On Ubuntu just install the `build-essential` package via:
 `sudo apt-get install build-essential`

 ## License